River delta: Examples

-The Ganges–Brahmaputra Delta, which spans most of Bangladesh and West Bengal, India empties into the Bay of Bengal, is the world's largest delta.
+The Ganges–Brahmaputra Delta, which spans most of Bangladesh and West Bengal and empties into the Bay of Bengal, is the world's largest delta.

 The Selenga River delta in the Russian republic of Buryatia is the largest delta emptying into a body of fresh water, in its case Lake Baikal.

 Deltas on Mars

 Researchers have found a number of examples of deltas that formed in Martian lakes.
 Finding deltas is a major sign that Mars once had large amounts of water.
 Deltas have been found over a wide geographical range.
 Below are pictures of a few.